kimking86/k8s-enhancements/keps/sig-network/2104-reworking-kube-proxy-architecture/README.md

 In this implementation, we either:
 - send the *full state*  of the kubernetes networking state-space to a client, every time anything needs to change.
 Since this is done over GRPC or in memory, the bandwidth costs are low (anecdotally this has been measured, and it works for 1000s of services and pods - we can attach specific results to this KEP as needed).
 An example of this can be seen in the ebpf and nft proxies in the KPNG project (https://github.com/kubernetes-sigs/kpng/blob/master/backends/nft/nft.go).
 Some initial performance data is here https://github.com/kubernetes-sigs/kpng/blob/master/doc/proposal.md.
 ```
-// the entire statestpace of the Kubernetes networking model is embedded in this struct
+// the entire statespace of the Kubernetes networking model is embedded in this struct
-func Callback(ch <-chan *client.ServiceEndpoints) {
-	svcCount := 0
-	epCount := 0
+type ServiceEndpoints struct {
+	Service   *localnetv1.Service
+	Endpoints []*localnetv1.Endpoint
+}
 ```

-- Alternatively, we allow backend clients to implement "SetService" and "SetEndpoint" methods, which allow them to use a similar API structure to that of upstream Kubernetes current IPTables Kube proxy.
+- send the full state but filter, on the client side, to *incremetal state* of the kubernetes networking state-space whenever an event occurs.
+We then allow backend clients to implement "SetService" and "SetEndpoint" methods, which allow them to use a similar API structure to that of upstream Kubernetes current IPTables Kube-proxy.
 An example of this is in how KPNG currently implements the iptables proxy (https://github.com/kubernetes-sigs/kpng/blob/master/backends/iptables/sink.go).

 ```
 func (s *Backend) SetService(svc *localnetv1.Service) {